International Regime of Intellectual Property Laws and It’s Importance in Trade

 f) TRIPS Agreement:

-Copyright, trademarks, geographical indications, industrial designs; patents, layout-designs of integrated circuits; and undisclosed information which covers trade secrets and test data are all provided protection under TRIPS.
+Copyright, trademarks, geographical indications, industrial designs; patents, layout-designs of integrated circuits; and undisclosed information that covers trade secrets and test data are all provided protection under TRIPS.

 Scope of intellectual property protection as a trade issue within various industries-